GregoryBabonaux/React-Rematch-Typescript-boilerplate/README.md

 ## This is yet another boiletplate based on CRA

-I'm bored (you probably bored too) to set-up the same tools at every single projects, fix Typescript, create a store, configure routing... so i deciced to create a brand new boilerplate with :
+I'm bored (you probably bored too) to set-up the same tools at every single projects, fix Typescript, create a store, configure routing... so i deciced to create a brand new boilerplate.

+This boilerplate allows you to create a React App with best tools, in seconds.

+I'm using it for every new projects and it save me a lot of time by focusing on code, not on boilerplate.

+You can easly adapt this to your own project.

+It's 100% compatible with next versions of CRA, don't need to eject, but you can if you want to.

+Jump in !

+### Tools
 - Redux powered by Rematch (https://github.com/rematch/rematch/blob/master/docs/plugins.md) with
   - Persist
   - Loading